Overview

 | Epic (5+) | Dramatic or permanent effect; wide area; fundamentally alters a subject or environment |

-Excess successes above the Threshold may be allocated by the character to one of the following: extend duration by one step, increase range by one Band, increase affected targets by one, or enhance a secondary effect as described under the specific Tradition.
+Excess successes beyond the Threshold may be allocated by the character to one of the following:

 CROSS-REFERENCES AND DESIGN NOTES